Ravendwyr/TradeSkillInfo/README.md

     For example, "40/60/80/120" means the recipe is learnable at skill level 40, will turn yellow at 60, green at 80 and grey at 120.

-TradeSkillInfo also has it's own Browser module which is installed as a separate load-on-demand add-on.
+TradeSkillInfo also has its own Browser module which is installed as a separate load-on-demand add-on.
 It is opened by typing "/tsi" or by binding a key in the keybindings interface.

 * QuickSearch an item in the inventory will open the Browser and show all recipes that use that item.
     QuickSearch key-mouse combination is configurable.
 The default setting is shift-right-click.